ncatlab/nlab-content/pages/1/0/6/3/3601/content.md

 * Dominik Šafránek, _Simple expression for the quantum Fisher information matrix), Phys.
 Rev. A97 (2018) [doi](https://doi.org/10.1103/PhysRevA.97.042322)
 * Roman Orus, _Entanglement, quantum phase transitions and quantum algorithms_  arxiv:[quant-ph/0608013](https://arxiv.org/abs/quant-ph/0608013)

-> in Chapter 1 we consider the irreversibility of renormalization group flows from a quantum information perspective by using majorization theory and conformal field theory.
+> In Chapter 1 we consider the irreversibility of renormalization group flows from a quantum information perspective by using majorization theory and conformal field theory.

 [[!redirects quantum information theory]]